raml-org/raml-spec/versions/raml-10/raml-10.md

 ## Resources and Nested Resources

-Resources are identified by their relative URI, which MUST begin with a slash ("/").
+A resource is identified by its relative URI, which MUST begin with a slash ("/").
 Every property whose key begins with a slash, and is either at the root of the API definition or is the child property of a resource property, is such a resource property.

 A resource defined as a root-level property is called a top-level resource.
-Its property's key is the resource's URI relative to the baseUri (if any).
-A resource defined as a child property of another resource is called a nested resource, and its property's key is its URI relative to its parent resource's URI.
+The key of the root-level property is the URI of the resource relative to the baseUri if there is one.
+A resource defined as a child property of another resource is called a nested resource.
+The key of the child property is the URI of the nested resource relative to the parent resource URI.

 This example shows an API definition with one top-level resource, /gists, and one nested resource, /public.